On this page

 - All public events and meetings are cancelled until 1 June.

-- All public places, like museums, concert halls, theatres, bars, restaurants, coffee shops, and sports clubs, are closed.
+- All public places, like museums, concert halls, theatres, bars, restaurants, coffee shops, and sports clubs, are closed until 28 April.

-- Schools and universities are closed, at least until 6 April.
+- Schools and universities are closed, at least until the May vacation.

 - People in so-called ‘vital professions’ may still go to work.
 Special arrangements are made for the schooling and daycare needs of the children of people in so-called ‘crucial professions’ (in Dutch).
 Contact your municipality or safety region for information, or check the RIVM and Rijksoverheid pages.